python/devguide/buildbots.rst

 ---------

 A subset of the buildbots are marked "stable".
 They are taken into account when making a new release.
-The rule is that no stable buildbot must witness persistent failures when the release is cut.
+The rule is that all builders must be free of persistent failures when the release is cut.
 It is absolutely **vital** that core developers fix any issue they introduce on the stable buildbots, as soon as possible.